 Main picture: Western Road Synagogue used primarily by Jews of German and British extraction

-Even my family has a connection to this once prominent company.
+For more than half a century Mosenthals was the most prominent and probably the largest enterprise in Port Elizabeth.
+Even my family has a connection to this once dominant company.
 Firstly, my maternal grandfather was a wool sorter and later my mother was a typist in their employ.
 For me, the firm Mosenthals epitomises both the growth and subsequent decline of Port Elizabeth, but also the trajectory of South Africa’s industrial, agricultural, and commercial growth.

 Let us trace the journey that Mosenthals, Port Elizabeth and South Africa took.